Course Descriptions (40 credit hours - hybrid program)

 This course is designed to assist the advanced practice student in nursing education to understand innovative teaching methods and outcome measurement.
 Principles of teaching, learning, and evaluation are addressed as these apply to the development and implementation of educational courses, seminars, workshops, or community programs.
 Students will apply best practice strategies in the development of instructional plans, including the use of technology to enhance or present content.

 NURS 7753: Technology in Nursing Education and Practice (3 -0-3)

-This course is designed to assist students in preparing to teach in a technology-rich environment.
+This course is designed to assist students in preparing to teach in a technology rich environment.
 This course includes the use of emerging technology in education and nursing practice.
-Content includes the use of technology and information systems (electronic health records, telecommunications, informatics) for decision making in the provision of safe, effective care; use of multiple methods of simulation and virtual reality learning, distance learning.
+Content includes the use of technology and information systems (electronic health records, telecommunications, informatics) for decision making in the provision of safe, effective care; and distance learning.
 Online course development, tele-health/tele-medicine, and other technology based instructional methods will be included.

 NURS 8874: Nurse Educator Practicum II (1-6-3)

-This course is a continuation of the practicum experience designed to provide students with the opportunity to explore and utilize increasingly complex education concepts and principles with the guidance of an appropriate preceptor.
-Students will also explore issues related to communication theory and skills, leadership in the classroom, group dynamics, conflict management, and the use of technology in nursing education
+This course is a continuation of the practicum experience designed to provide students with the opportunity to explore and utilize increasingly complex education concepts and principles related to clinical simulation pedagogy with the guidance of an appropriate preceptor.
+Students will explore Standards 4 and 5 of the INACSL practice standards as a facilitator of clinical simulation along with issues related to communication theory and skills, leadership in the teaching environment, group dynamics, and conflict management.

 Fall Semester II (11 credit hours)